 While the solution works well in the majority of cases, it is by no means perfect.
 There are two major shortcomings:

 - While standard and non-standard string information can be accessed, the user must know in advance what non-standard string names are present in the version information.
 The code cannot enumerate the string names.
-This can't be done using the official API and much more advanced methods are required.
-My Version Information Spy program can enumerate the strings in a string table.
-If you need to do this please examine this program's source code.
+This can't be done using the official API: more advanced methods are required.

 - Several programs contain version information that does not follow the Microsoft guidelines – i.e. the structure of the binary version information is non-standard.
-The API functions can fail on some of these programs.
-Again the source to Version Information Spy illustrates how to get round this problem by partially ignoring the API and parsing the binary data directly.
+The API functions can fail on some of these programs

 In this article we have reviewed how Windows handles version information and makes it accessible to programmers via the API.
 We noted that the API is rather cumbersome and so went on to develop wrapper routines to hide some of the complexity.
 We then wrote a class that encapsulates the version information and provides a simpler interface for the developer.
 A demo program was provided that implements and tests the code.
 Finally we reviewed some of the limitations of the code.

 If you have any observations, comments, or have found any errors there are two places you can report them.